Please read the race information below:

-Race Directors Dave Smith and Catherine Leonard supported by AVOHK committee, we always need help please volunteer if you are not running the event.
+The 2020 Race Directors are Dave Smith and Catherine Leonard supported by AVOHK committee, we always need help! please volunteer if you are not running the event.

 The races are a good alternative to the crowded, polluted and impersonal HKAAA’s Standard Chartered Marathon, Half Marathon and 10K.
-The events are organised by runners for runners and AVOHK endeavour to ensure that all the participants feel welcome and looked after.
+China Coast is organised by runners for runners and AVOHK endeavour to ensure that all the participants feel welcome and looked after.

 Runners please read the following information:

 The races take place on the service roads at High Island Reservoir.
-Sai Kung Man Yee road and Sai Kung Sai Wan road, there are markers every 5km.
-Race start and finish at Pak Tam Chung.
+Sai Kung Man Yee Road and Sai Kung Sai Wan Road, there are markers every 5km.
+The courses are AIMS certified.
+Races start and finish at Pak Tam Chung.

 For a map of the half marathon course and a description of the turning points click here and then click on the map title on the left hand side of the Google Maps page.